 En casa han quedado cinco, porque nadie sabe cuál de ellos es nuestra gatita.

 – Vea usted el problema en que ha puesto a sus padres.

 -Pues no, señora, no es problema.
 Los cinco gatos son Pirracas.

+The stories and books grew with up with Celia.
 Over the years, Elena Fortún wrote more than twenty books until her death in 1987.
 Each book followed the life and growth of Celia into adulthood.
-Fortún, the author, went through many ups and downs all throughout that time.
-She experienced the death of her son, exile from Spain and the suicide of her husband.

 - Celia, lo que dice (1929)